ChengWeiGu/FATEK-PLC/README.md

 2. pip install modbus_tk

 ## Description:

-Before controling the movement of mortor, one should set the config at first.
-The setting file: plc.ini
+1. The setting file: plc.ini
-The function for reading config: ConfigReader.py
+2. The function for reading config: ConfigReader.py
-To start the control by command:  python main.py
+3. Start the program by command:  python main.py

 ## Reference:
 More related applications are available from the github: